xiaxia-wang/Daily-Reading/Books/ITC.md

 $A_{LBA} = \{\langle M, w \rangle | M \text{ is a LBA that accepts string } w\}$ is decidable.

-- Proof idea: $M$ can be in only a limited number of configuations w.r.t. the number of states, the size of the tape alphabet, and the length of the tape.
+- Proof idea: $M$ can be in only a limited number of configurations w.r.t. the number of states, the size of the tape alphabet, and the length of the tape.
 Therefore, for a given input, it should halt within a limited number of steps, otherwise it must be in a loop.

 $E_{LBA} = \{\langle M \rangle | M \text{ is a LBA where } L(M) = \emptyset\}$ is undecidable.